Mother and infant health

 To inform the ongoing development of the content, design and delivery of the program, we are conducting an evaluation of MANE over a three-year period from 2017 to 2020.
 All rural and regional maternity service providers currently receiving MANE have the opportunity to participate, with in-depth case studies conducted at five maternity service sites.

-Birthplace in Australia is a prospective cohort study which aims to compare the safety of planned birth at home, in birth centres and in stand-alone midwifery units with standard labour wards in Australia, for women at ‘low risk’ of complications at labour onset.
+Birthplace in Australia was a population-based retrospective study which compared the safety of planned birth at home, in birth centres and in stand-alone midwifery units with standard labour wards in Australia, for women at ‘low risk’ of complications at labour onset.
 This was the first Australia-wide study to examine outcomes by planned place of birth and provided important evidence regarding the safety of births planned in hospital, birth centre and at home.